Oakmont Viking Expectations

 At Oakmont we have established the term Viking Expectations to encompass behavioral and attitudinal expectations conveyed in a positive format:

 OHS Viking Expectations are introduced and reviewed at the start of each school year.
 Reinforcement of individual student behaviors is provided through Viking Expectation reward cards which are entered in the weekly VE lottery drawing.
-Winning students are then able to choose from tangible rewards ranging from and array of gift cards, vouchers toward Viking wear for the Student Store, priority parking passes, and front of the lunch line priority passes.
+Winning students are then able to choose from an array of gift cards.

 The PBIS program is based on a national model, which is being implemented and supported by the U.S Department of Education in schools across the country.
 Research has consistently shown that zero tolerance and punitive-only behavior approaches are ineffective and may actually increase rates of disruptive behavior.
 Research supports that punishing problem behaviors without a school-wide positive support system results in increased aggression, vandalism, truancy and dropouts (Mayer &Sulzer-Azaroff,1990; Skiba, Peterson & Williams 1997).
 The federal organization supporting the PBIS model is known as the National Technical Assistance Center on Positive Behavioral Interventions and Supports U.S. Department of Education, Office of Special Education Programs (OSEP) www.pbis.org Grant No. H326S03002.